Syst3mz/Arklight/README.md

 | 4      | Extremely Challenging |

 To execute a challenge the challenged player or players each draw 2 tokens from $T$.
 If they are both the same token, they act as a token of 1 higher level.
 Players *must* explain how they use their drawn tokens to resolve the challenge.
-So long as the value $\sum\textrm{Drawn Tokens}.H\geq\textrm{Rating}$ the challenged succeeds.
+So long as the value $\sum\textrm{Drawn Tokens}.L\geq\textrm{Rating}$ the challenged succeeds.

-Whenever players draw tokens they loose AP equal to the $\sum\textrm{Drawn Tokens}.H$.
+Whenever players draw tokens they loose AP equal to the $\sum\textrm{Drawn Tokens}.L$.

 ## Straining
 Players may strain up to $L$.
 When a player strains, they may draw an additional token.
 They may now use any two of the drawn tokens in the challenge.